-In July 2010, in the wake of the worst financial dislocation in 80 years, the U.S. government attempted to make the financial system less fragile by passing the Dodd-Frank Wall Street Reform and Protection Act.
-Over the next several years, the law mandates the creation of a new:
+In July 2010, the U.S. government also attempted to make the financial system less fragile by passing the Dodd-Frank Wall Street Reform and Protection Act.
+Over the next several years, the law mandates the creation of a new